eunomia-bpf/eunomia-bpf/examples/bpftools/bootstrap/README.md

 category: bpftools
 author: yunwei37
 tags: [bpftools, examples, tracepoint, ringbuf]
-summary: an example of a simple (but realistic) BPF application
+summary: an example of a simple (but realistic) BPF application tracks process starts (`exec()` family of syscalls, to be precise) and exits
 ---